AlNomanCSE/spring-bank-security/README.md

 - `/myAccount` - Get account details
 - `/myCards` - Get cards information
 - `/myBalance` - Check balance
-### Summary
-This README file provides a comprehensive overview of your Bank Backend Application, including its features, technologies, configuration, package structure, and instructions for getting started.

-If you need any further adjustments or additional sections, just let me know!
 - `/myLoans` - Get loans information

 ### Public Endpoints